 YO HO HO!

-And here's a blessing shared by my good friend Tonya Freeman, of Sovereign Mind Ministries.
+Here's a blessing shared by my friend Tonya Freeman, of Sweet Drops of Honey:

 Great Spirit of Light and Love, Eliho G'nege, (Great Spirit)

-Mi' Madre Negra, we give thanks for love.
+Mi' Madre Negra, we give thanks for the love.
 We give thanks for our love.

 We give thanks for this meal that we are about to partake in